Skip to content

-Early Years Education and Professional Practice with Early Years Practitioner Status (EYPS) - BA (Hons) Degree
+Early Years Education & Professional Practice with Early Years Practitioner Status (EYPS) - BA (Hons) Degree

 There are two pathways of study available:

-A fundamental aspect of the degree is the 700 hours of assessed practice based experience that you will complete in order to gain EYPS.
-This is made up of block placements during each year of your study in a range of relevant settings such as infant classrooms, private nurseries, integrated children’s centres and day-care facilities.
+A central aspect of this innovative degree is the assessed practice-based experience that you will complete in order to gain EYPS.
+This is made up of a placement during each year of your study in a range of relevant settings such as Foundation Phase classrooms, private nurseries, children’s centres and primary schools.

 By gaining a degree which sits at the forefront of changes within the sector, your qualification will be highly valued by prospective employers within this field.
 This degree also provides firm foundations for a range of related careers such as family support work, health and social care and community work.